-Muzmatch adds $7M to swipe right on Muslim majority markets – TechCrunch
+Muzmatch adds $7M to swipe right on Muslim-majority markets – TechCrunch

 “We have a segment of profiles where the photos are private, right, people want that anonymity… so the goal for us is then saying how can we really show your personality, what you’re about in a really good way.
 And right now I would argue we don’t quite do it well enough.
 We’ve got a tonne of ideas and part of the rebrand and the refresh will be really emphasizing and helping that segment of society who do want to be private but equally want people to understand what they’re about.”

 Where does he want the business to be in 12 months’ time?
-With a more polished product and “a lot of key features in the way of connecting the community around marriage — or just community in general”.
+With a more polished product and “a lot of key features in the way of connecting the community around marriage — or just community in general.”

-In terms of growth the aim is at least 4x where they are now.
+In terms of growth, the aim is at least 4x from where they are now.

 “These are ambitious targets.
 Especially given the amount that we want to re-engineer and rebuild but now is the time,” he adds.
 “Now we have the fortune of having a big team, of having the investment.
 And really focusing and finessing our product… Really give it a lot of love and really give it a lot of the things we’ve always wanted to do and never quite had the time to do.
 That’s the key.